 - Bone cells (osteocytes) found in the bone graft may produce new bone directly

-Common sites for harvesting bone autograft in foot and ankle surgery include: the proximal tibial, the iliac crest, and the calcaneus.
-There is some suggestion that the closer to the center of the body, the better quality the bone graft (i.e. iliac crest may be better than proximal tibial bone graft which may be better than a calcaneal bone graft).
-However, areas closer to the center of the body can also cause increased pain and discomfort. the ideal site for noe graft harvesting balances the quality and quantity of bone that can be obtained with pain and morbidity at the donor site.
+Common sites for harvesting bone autograft in foot and ankle surgery include: the proximal tibial, the iliac crest, and the heel bone (calcaneus).
+There is some suggestion that the closer to the center of the body, the better the quality of the bone graft (i.e. iliac crest may be better than proximal tibial bone graft which may be better than a calcaneal bone graft).
+However, areas closer to the center of the body can also cause increased pain and discomfort.
+The ideal site for harvesting bone graft balances the quality and quantity of bone that can be obtained with the expected pain and morbidity at the donor site.

 Whereas autograft provides all three benefits listed above, most allograft lack one or more of these benefits.
 As a result, surgeons sometimes combine stem cells and/or growth factors with the allograft to stimulate bone healing similar to autograft.

-Bone graft is an important part of foot and ankle surgery.
-Whether bone graft is needed and the type of bone graft used may differ depending on the need of the surgery.
-A thorough discussion with your surgeon will be important in understanding how it might be used in your surgery.
+Bone graft is an important part of many foot and ankle operations.
+Whether bone graft is needed, and the type of bone graft used, may differ depending on the requirements of the surgery.
+A thorough discussion with the surgeon will be important in understanding how bone grafting might be used in a patients surgery.